Computer Science

 Planning the Major

-To declare the Computer Science major, students must have a final grade of C, or be currently enrolled in the following courses in MATH-SHU 131 Calculus (or pass the "Place out of Calculus" exam) and CSCI-SHU 11 Introduction to Computer Programming (or CSCI-SHU 101 Introduction to Computer Science).
+To declare the Computer Science major, students must have a final grade of C, or be currently enrolled in the following courses in MATH-SHU 131 Calculus (or pass the "Place out of Calculus" exam) and CSCI-SHU 11 Introduction to Computer Programming (or CSCI-SHU 101 Introduction to Computer Science or pass the "Place Into Introduction to Computer and Data Science” Exam ).

 Faculty Mentors